Updated on 2025-07-21 GMT+08:00

 2. Create an agency.

-Select Encrypt.
+Select Encryption.
 If EVS is not authorized to access KMS, the Create Agency dialog box is displayed.
 In this case, click Yes to authorize it.
 After the authorization, EVS can obtain KMS keys to encrypt and decrypt disks.

-Figure 2 Encryption settings
+Figure 2 Encryption Settings dialog box

 Using KMS to Encrypt a Disk (Through an API)